jmd-dk/concept/README.md

 Note that the above will install *all* dependencies into `/path/to/concept`, regardless of whether these are already installed somewhere else on the system.
-One of these dependencies is an MPI 3 library (any implementation should do).
-When installing CO*N*CEPT on a cluster it can be preferable not to include such a library among the dependencies to be installed, but rather utilize an already installed MPI 3 library.
+One of these dependencies is an MPI 3 library, which when running CO*N*CEPT on a cluster can be preferable not to include, but instead make use an already installed MPI 3 library (any implementation should do).
 This is achieved by setting the `mpi_dir` variable, e.g.

     concept_version=0.1.0
     mpi_dir=/path/to/mpi bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/${concept_version}/installer) [/path/to/concept] [--fast]